Cloud 9 Relaxation

 Blueberries in late June, July

-2018: We anticipate opening the week of Tuesday June 12th if this crop is anything like 2017.
+2018: We anticipate opening the week of Monday June 18th because this crop is later than usual..
 Again, first picking will be for invited guests only (those that have picked before).
 Stay tuned.

 2017 : A fair to good crop this year.
 At least we’ve had plenty of rain as blueberries are mostly water.

 Picking Dates Opening on June 11th and each Tuesday and Saturday after that through last week of July.